-This is a review for Ash & Erie (formerly Ash & Anvil), a clothing brand for shorter men.
+This is a review for Ash & Erie (formerly called Ash & Anvil), a clothing brand for shorter men.

 I first heard about Ash & Erie back in March 2015 when its founders were running a fundraising campaign on Indiegogo.